 7–9 March 2017

-Join us at Ecobuild 2017 to explore the latest discoveries in future building materials and processes.
-With product and video displays, demonstrations and daily Q&A sessions in the BRE Academy, you can ensure you have the edge on your competitors before this research comes to market.
+Our stands and seminar series at Ecobuild 2017 explored the latest discoveries in future building materials and processes.
+Catch up on the presentations to ensure you have the edge on your competitors before this research comes to market.
 The themes are low carbon, inspired by nature and processes & manufacturing.

 The Future materials & processes stand includes research from the University of Cambridge, University College London, Imperial College London, Coventry University, University of Reading, University of Manchester, and University of Bath.